byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 ![Image](/assets/img/coldcardq-guide-images/015.webp)

-From now on, each time you unlock your COLDCARD, remember to check the validity of the two anti-phishing words that appear on the screen after you enter your PIN code prefix.

 ## Firmware update

 When using your device for the first time, it is important to check and update the firmware.
 To do this, access the "Advanced/Tools" menu.

 ![Image](/assets/img/coldcardq-guide-images/016.webp)

-Important: If you are planning to upgrade your firmware and this is not your first time using COLDCARD (i.e. you already have a wallet created on COLDCARD), make sure you have your mnemonic phrase and that it is functional (as well as the optional passphrase, if applicable).
-This is important to avoid losing your bitcoins in the event of a problem during the device update.
+> If you already have a wallet on the device, ensure your mnemonic (and any passphrase) is backed up and tested before updating — a failed update without backups can mean permanent loss.
+{: .prompt-danger }

 Select "Upgrade Firmware".